roman-milk/roman-milk.github.io/a-bolt-of-love.md

  "Why don't you put in for two weeks.
 We can fly to Vegas."

  "Wow, you are really spoiling me."
-Report_Story #3